 Note for those interested in teaching Chemistry: Majoring in Chemistry and minoring in Education will allow you to teach middle or high school physical science, chemistry, and physics.
 If you want to teach life science, SJC recommends double minoring in Biology and Education; if you want to teach earth and/or space science, double minor in Earth and Space Science and Education.

 At SJC, we take pride in being able to provide our students with hands-on experiences starting year one.
 Chemistry students begin working with equipment during their freshman year.
 The Chemistry faculty members also encourage students to take part in internships.
-Our Chemistry students have recently held internships with Eli Lilly and the American Institute of Toxicology (AIT) Laboratories in Indianapolis.
+Our Chemistry students have recently held internships with Eli Lilly.

 Dedication to Excellence